-In the event of an emergency, the Headteacher, or in their absence, a member of the Senior Leadership team or Keyholder (as documented 7.) will make the decision, in consultation with the police when deemed necessary, with regard to whether the academy needs to be partially or fully locked down.
-As an example, this could be a Level 1 call or email from a classroom teacher to SLT and Reception who can initiate the next steps.
+In the event of an emergency, the Executive Principal, or in their absence, a member of the Senior Leadership team or Keyholder (as documented 7.) will make the decision, (in consultation with the police when deemed necessary), with regard to whether the academy needs to be partially or fully locked down.

-In the event of any Lockdown being implemented, the designated person in charge will ensure that once the emergency services have been made aware, DBAT and the Local Authority are immediately informed of the situation.
+In the event of any Lockdown being implemented, the designated person in charge will ensure that once the emergency services have been made aware, TPAT and the Local Authority are immediately informed of the situation.